 This recipe produces a perfect cream cheese pound cake.
 After persistent recipe testing with many failures, I found the best ratio of ingredients to produce a moist, dense, and flavorful pound cake.
 Using 9 simple ingredients, this cream cheese pound cake recipe will be your new favorite.
 To prevent a ruined cake, follow the baking time and temperature closely.
 Learn from my mistake!

-- 8 ounce (226g) block full-fat cream cheese, softened to room temperature
+- 8 ounce (226g) full-fat brick cream cheese, softened to room temperature

 - 2 and 1/2 cups (500g) granulated sugar